Study of California's Transitional Kindergarten Program

 Image of partner logos

-Building off prior studies of the impacts of TK, AIR conducted three exploratory studies to understand how TK is being expanded across the state and to identify needs and strategies to support successful expansion and effective learning opportunities for eligible children, including DLLs.
+Building off prior studies of the impacts of TK, AIR conducted three exploratory studies to understand how it is being expanded across the state and to identify needs and strategies to support successful expansion and effective learning opportunities for eligible children, including dual language learners.

 Assessing the Capacity of Teacher Preparation Programs to Support TK Expansion (March 2024)